 Executive Vice Chancellor and University Provost

-Senior Vice Chancellor for Legal Affairs and General Counsel
+Interim General Counsel and Vice Chancellor for Legal Affairs

 Vice Chancellor for Labor Relations